brandonmcconnell/tailwindcss-multi/README.md

 </div>
 ```

 The directive accepts a semicolon-delimited list of utility classes and applies them to the selected element.
-A key feature of `multitool-for-tailwindcss` is its support for arbitrary values, which are not limited to predefined classes in Tailwind CSS.
+A key feature of `tailwindcss-multitool` is its support for arbitrary values, which are not limited to predefined classes in Tailwind CSS.

-## Why use `multitool-for-tailwindcss`
+## Why use `tailwindcss-multitool`

 In some cases, you may need to apply several utilities to a long or convoluted variant or even chain of variants, which can start tio look like this: